 8. Card games

 Our kids loved Uno from an early age because it was easy for them to understand.
 Now we’ve started playing more challenging card games.
 We have this book that has great lists of a ton of games that kids of all ages can play.
 If your kids have little hands, these card holders are perfect for helping them hold them all.
 If your children like playing games and puzzles, there are plenty of places you can take them to get their brains working.
-My friend had a house full of bored children and she took them to a Chicago Escape Room for the afternoon.
-They absolutely loved it and had the best day ever there!
-This could be a great option if you want to get out the house for a few hours.

 9. Building with craft sticks